johnshew/NagbotOnGraph/notes.md

 * UX.
 Need one.
 Wonder about resurrecting the React Office work.
 * UX and data model.
 Would be nice to have auto-updating local data - Graph delta queries?
 Simplest in the short term is just to get JSON data structures every time.
 * Easy signin.
 With the new URL approach pretty easy to create a URL with a short temp user key along with a shortened URL to signin and connect it.
 Later could also send a QR code so no typing required on a mobile phone.
 The mobile device is likely logged in or has password stored.
+* Consider having links that count as a login on that task and expiring them after say a day.
+But if you are logged in - which you would be on your phone - then no big deal.

 # Extensions